zrsmith75/SILENTTRINITY/README.md

 ### Python Standard Library

-We technically could load/use IronPython's stdlib instead of calling .NET APIs but this would require writing some "magic" dependency resolving code.
+We technically could load/use IronPython's stdlib instead of calling .NET APIs, but this would require writing some "magic" dependency resolving code.

 Possibly could modify [httpimports](https://github.com/operatorequals/httpimport) to do this automagically.